Are you experiencing Yoga Teacher Training choice overload?

 Unfortunately, the pandemic slowed these new expectations, and we live with the results.
 The issues that the Yoga Alliance was working to resolve are still there.
 The pandemic has again caused declines in quality.
 School after school has chosen not to follow the Yoga Alliance Online Exemption recommendations to balance live and video-based content.

 Learners Need Access to Expertise

 Our students all agreed.
-“Being able to ask my questions at the moment, and experience the concept in my own body and mind with the support of Melanie was what I valued most about my training”.
+“Being able to ask my questions at the moment and experience the concept in my own body and mind with the support of Melanie was what I valued most about my training.”

-Learners Need Other Students
+Learners Need Community

 Our students all agree.
-“I learned so much from listening to my peers share their experiences with the practice, it helped me to listen with curiosity and hold space for my future students.”
+“I learned so much from listening to my peers share their experiences with the practice, and it helped me to listen with curiosity and hold space for my future students.”

 अहिंसाप्रतिष्ठायां तत्सन्निधौ वैरत्यागः